-Thankfully, there are automated ways to handle responses, many of which don’t take loads of effort to set up.
-For example, forwarding replies to a Gmail account can be particularly effective, as not only does it handle spam particularly well (an unfortunate consequence of putting an email address out there), but you can setup filters/rules to keep human and robot responses apart, as well as create automated responses.
+Thankfully, there are automated ways to handle responses, many of which don’t take much effort to set up.
+For example, forwarding replies to a Gmail account can be particularly effective, as not only does it handle spam particularly well (an unfortunate consequence of putting an email address out there), but you can set up filters/rules to keep human and robot responses apart, as well as create automated responses.

 Specifics on how to separate useful emails from the useless auto-replies and miscellanea that stream in after every send will be the subject matter of an upcoming blog post, so stay tuned for more on this topic.

-The moral of the story sending from a no-reply address can also affect not just customer relationships, but sender reputation with Gmail and others.
-For some folks, sifting through replies may seem like a tedious administrative task, but for the rest of us it’s a great opportunity to maintain high delivery rates and provide solid customer service – both of which should be important objectives in any email marketing strategy.
+The moral of the story is that sending from a no-reply address can also affect not just customer relationships, but sender reputation with Gmail and other email clients.
+For some folks, sifting through replies may seem like a tedious administrative task, but, for the rest of us, it’s a great opportunity to maintain high delivery rates and provide solid customer service—both of which should be important objectives in any email marketing strategy.